WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Fees

-A 0.3% coordinator fee will be taken from fresh coins bigger than 0.01 BTC.
+A 0.3% coordination fee will be taken from fresh coins bigger than 0.01 BTC.
-Smaller ones don't pay coordinator fee at all, according to the _PlebsDontPay_ threshold.
+Coins less than or equal to 0.01 BTC don't pay coordination fees at all, according to the _PlebsDontPay_ threshold.

 Remixing is free, as well as coinjoining coins 1 hop from a coinjoin, although, Bitcoin mining fees still do apply, as shown in [this table](/FAQ/FAQ-UseWasabi.md#what-are-the-fees-for-the-coinjoin).
-So if you send a coinjoined coin and receive a change output, you will not be charged the coordinator fee for this change output.
+So if you send a coinjoined coin and receive a change output, you will not be charged the coordination fee for this change output.
-The recipient of the payment will not have to pay the coordinator fee, as long as he is making coinjoins with the same coordinator.
+The recipient of the payment will not have to pay the coordination fee, as long as he is making coinjoins with the same coordinator.

 ## WabiSabi protocol step-by-step